-The Code of Ethics of ISM defines the main provisions of ethical conduct of the university, students and staff in the main activity areas.
-The Code of Ethics aims to build and maintain high professional and ethical standards among members of the university community and foster university's values of expertise leadership, entrepreneurship spirit, social responsibility and sense of community.
+The Code of Ethics of ISM University of Management and Economics defines the main provisions of ethical conduct of the University faculty, students and staff in the main activity areas.
+The Code of Ethics aims to build and maintain high professional and ethical standards among members of the University community and foster University's values of expertise leadership, entrepreneurship spirit, social responsibility and sense of community.

-The Code of Ethics covers such issues as impartiality, freedom of speech, non-discrimination and academic solidarity, assurance of teaching, learning and research quality, confidential information, a conflict of personal and university interests, anti-bribery policy, and relationships at work place.
+The Code of Ethics covers such issues as impartiality, freedom of speech, non-discrimination and academic solidarity, assurance of teaching, learning and research quality, confidential information, a conflict of personal and University interests, anti-bribery policy, and relationships at work place.
 Ethics Committee considers breaches of ethics according to a procedure described in The Code of Ethics.
-Bearing in mind special needs of disabled students, accesses to all buildings of the university have been installed, and classrooms, sanitary facilities and lifts have been adapted for the disabled.
+Bearing in mind special needs of disabled students, access to all buildings of the University have been installed, and classrooms, sanitary facilities and lifts have been adapted for the disabled.
 Moreover, efforts are made to provide academic and social assistance to ISM students with disability: to supply them with online materials, access to e-library, etc. ISM also provides need-based stipends for the best students who cannot afford studies at ISM.